The château in the evening light.

 Our holiday at the beginning of June was really busy so we intended that our July trip would be much more relaxing.
 We had plans to do very little at all.
 In the end, that's exactly what we did because I was, as my mother would have said, "proper poorly".

 Nick had just before returned from working in Mexico City for a week and soon afterwards he developed "man flu".
 In other words, a bad cold.
 He did have some very strange symptoms, not like a normal cold, and he was also very poorly, so we wondered if it was a mild type of Mexican flu, or swine flu as we should call it.
 Anyway, just before we set off for France he passed it on to me.

 We planned to leave at 3am, he in the car with Lulu, travelling via the tunnel, and me on my motorcycle by myself, taking the ferry from Portsmouth to Le Havre.
-(The reason for this is that the journey using the ferry is so much easier on the bike but we prefer to use the tunnel with the dog.
+The reason for this is that the journey using the ferry is so much easier on the bike but we prefer to use the tunnel with the dog.
 We don't like the idea of leaving her in the car by herself for five hours.
-Someone we know who did this found that by the time they were asked to rejoin their vehicle on the car deck, their dog had gone to the toilet in the car and climbed over the seat to chew the steering wheel to bits because it was bored or possibly even frightened.
-Lovely!!)

 The evening before I had a raging sore throat and felt awful.
 We considered changing our plans and travelling together but I was determined to get the bike to France so decided to travel separately and meet up at a services where the motorways converge, south of Rouen.